patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors-for-charts/colors-for-charts.md

 <Grid hasGutter>
   <GridItem xl={6} lg={12} className="ws-chart-colors-gridtext">
     ### How it works
     Although the system may seem complex, it is completely customizable.
-The idea is that you can put together your desired colors and amount of colors and the system will still sort them correctly.
-Here’s how the system works:
+Once you choose the base colors you want to use and the total number of colors you will need, the system will still sort them correctly.
     <br />
-    In this instance, there are only four base colors, therefore four color families.
-The order begins by going through each base color.
-Next, it alternates between the lightest and darkest values of each family.
-Finally, if you still need more colors, it alternates between the second lightest and second darkest colors of each family.
+    For example, if you select four base colors (and therefore their four respective color families) the system will first use each base color in your chart.
+Once all base colors have been used, the system will select additional colors from the families you selected.
+The system alternates between choosing the lightest and darkest values of each family (shown in the animation).
+The color picking system will continue to alternate between the remaining  lightest and darkest colors of each family.
 In variable-terms: #1a-d base colors, #2a-d [color]-100/[color]-500 alternating, #3a-d [color]-500/[color]-100 alternating, #4a-d [color]-200/[color]-400 alternating, and #5a-d [color]-400/[color]-200 alternating.
-No matter the colors inputted, the process will remain the same.
+No matter which base colors you select, this process will remain the same.
   </GridItem>
   <GridItem xl={6} lg={12}>
     <img width="480px" src={theSystem} alt="Chart color system example" />